-- Teach English to follow a spouse, lover, friend, or relative to a specific destination: There are many reasons to target a specific country to teach English: you fall in love with a French foreign student studying in the US and you want to return to their home with them; your spouse has an internship in Amsterdam; your best friend is living in a holiday home in Panama for a year; your long-lost relatives live in Italy; your uncle has just moved to Bangalore, India.
-In all these cases, you can join them and make a living by teaching English abroad. - Teach English to further your cross-cultural goals: For instance, you can move to any country in South America, teach English on the side, and achieve your goal of improving your Spanish.
-Or you may be studying Russian history and be enthralled with learning of all things Russian.
-If you move to St. Petersburg or Moscow to teach English, you can finance your trip and achieve your goal of furthering your knowledge of Russia. - Teach English to pay off school loans: You can save as much as \$15,000 a year if you are frugal while teaching English in Hong Kong, Taiwan, Japan, or Korea.
-In most other countries, English teachers receive a basic salary - just enough to live off while affording some local travel.
-You can, however, move up the salary scale by teaching extra courses, moving to better paying schools, and giving private lessons. - Teach English to finance travel: If you want to travel by spending a month or more in different exotic cities, you can finance your trip by teaching English.
-There are short-term opportunities at private schools, and for the enterprising individual, you can talk your way into working as a live-in private tutor for children of wealthy families.
-When traveling, offer to give English training to staff working in hotels and tourist attractions, and/or to edit the English text of brochures and signage. - Teach English to fulfil a retirement dream: If you are approaching retirement age and want a rich and meaningful experience, consider teaching English abroad.
-There are no age barriers, so choose a country and take on a position that matches your desires.
+- Teach English to follow a spouse, lover, friend or relative to a specific destination.
+There are many reasons to target a specific country to teach English: you fall in love with a French foreign student studying in the US and you want to return to their home with them; your spouse has an internship in Amsterdam; your best friend is living in a holiday home in Panama for a year; your long-lost relatives live in Italy; your uncle has just moved to Bangalore, India.
+In all these cases, you can join them and make a living by teaching English overseas. - Teach English to further your cross-cultural goals.
+For instance, you can move to any country in South America, teach English on the side, and achieve a specific goal to improve your Spanish.
+Or, you may be studying Russian history, and be enthralled with learning about all things Russian -If you move to St-Petersburg or Moscow to teach English, you can finance your trip and achieve your ultimate goal of furthering your knowledge of Russia. - Teach English to pay-off school loans.
+You can save as much as \$15,000 a year if you are frugal while teaching English in Hong Kong, Twain, Japan or Korea.
+For most other countries, English teachers receive a basic salary, just enough to live on while affording some local travel.
+You can, however, move up the salary scale by teaching extra courses, moving to better paying schools, and giving private lessons. - Teach English to finance travel.
+If you want to travel by spending a month or more in different exotic cities, you can finance your trip by teaching English.
+There are short-term opportunities at private schools, and for the enterprising individual, you can talk you way into working as a live-in private tutor for children of wealthy families.
+When traveling, offer your services to hotels and tourist operators to teach English to their staff, and/or to edit the English text of brochures and signage. - Teach English to fulfil a retirement dream.
+If you are approaching retirement age, and want a rich meaningful experience, consider teaching English overseas.
+There are no barriers when hiring abroad, so whether you are young or older, you have the same chance of finding work.
+So choose the country of your choice and take on a teaching position that matches your desires.

-TEACH ENGLISH TO BREAK INTO THE INTERNATIONAL JOB MARKET
+TEACH ENG.
+TO BREAK INTO THE INTERNATIONAL JOB MARKET

-There are thousands of ways to gain international experience, but teaching English abroad can be a productive back-door strategy to landing the job you desire.
+You need international experience before you can land a professional international job.
+But how do you get it?
+There are thousands of ways to gain international experience, but teaching English overseas can be a productive back-door strategy to landing the job you desire.